biaProjects/java-course-udemy/README.md

   - `c - MemoryBehavior-arrays-lists`
     - `a - Reference-and-Value-Types - Memory-deallocation`
     - `b - Vectors`
+       In `Project` we has 2 examples.
+The first register the height of X people and return the average.
+The second register X products and return the average price of them.

 - `exercicio1_aluno_aprovado` _(student_approved)_
   Simple program to calculate a student's average grade based on three scores and verify if the student is approved.